 .
 Deal with it when their brain waves have settled.

-“Black sheep” in the family seems to be a proverbial truth, and I was one when I was a child.
+“Black sheep” in the family seems to be a proverbial truth, and I was one as a child.
 Even if I’ve disciplined all my kids in the same manner, one stood out to master “rudeness.”
 It was heartbreaking and pernicious.
 Three things I’ve learned:

 - The best way to handle rude behavior is by modeling respect, even if the other person is disrespectful.
-That’s unconditional love.
 Eventually, love always wins.

 The best way to fight rude behavior is By modeling respect.